JulioLoayzaM/CroissantBot/README.md

 CroissantBot is a Discord bot written in Python using the [`discord.py` rewrite](https://github.com/Rapptz/discord.py).

-It started as a personal replacement for Dankmemer and Groovy, and grew to something I wanted to share: while my instance is not openly available, the code is.
+It started as a personal replacement for Dankmemer and Groovy, and grew into something I wanted to share: while my instance is not openly available, the code is.
 This repo aims to provide a template to help anyone\* create their own bot by just cloning the repo, fill in the blanks with [its documentation](https://croissantbot.readthedocs.io/en/latest/) and run it on their machine.

 *some Python experience is recommended.